Skip to content

 • current self-healing and Sentinel state

-• operator-readable facts for policy, active Sentinel, latest run, accepted knowledge, pending proposals, and pending escalations
+• operator-readable facts for policy, active Sentinel, latest run, endpoint knowledge document metadata, and pending escalations

 • recent activity preview